MisterHW/BSICS-SVR/doc/readme_mpu.md

 	Inversely, an explanation can be found for cases that lack TEX: "The MPU memory attributes in ARMv6-M only support one level of cache policy.
 Therefore the TEX field is always 0 in the Cortex-M0+ processor \[AN4838: ST Cortex-M0+ TEX field not available\].
 On the ARMv7-M architecture, the TEX can be set to non-zero value and enable separated inner and outer cache schemes."
 (Yiu, 9780128032787).

-	Ultimately, the [last row in table 91 reworked to list the substitutions](img/inner and outer policies.png) (TEX values 0b100 thru 0b111) seem to lead to contradicting assumptions about TEX[0] and TEX[1] meanings.
-Add to that the fact that the table is vendor- and family-specific, it's ok to stop looking for answers where there may be none, even though AM4829 claims, "Using the cache is simple at the most basic level."
+	Ultimately, the [last row in table 91 reworked to list the substitutions](img/inner_and_outer_policies.png) (TEX values 0b100 thru 0b111) seem to lead to contradicting assumptions about TEX[0] and TEX[1] meanings.
+Add to that the fact that the table is vendor- and family-specific, it's ok to stop looking for answers where there may be none, even though AN4839 claims, "Using the cache is simple at the most basic level."

 * **Sub-Region Disable (SRD)**: for Cortex-M7, this option is provided to sub-divide an MPU region address range into 8 equal parts.
 Setting a corresponding bit removes that sub-region from the region.
 [MPU tips 1: MPU usage in STM32 with ARM cortex-M7](pdf/STM32%20MPU%20tips%20-%201%20MPU%20usage%20in%20STM32%20with%20ARM%20Cortex%20M7_with_notes.pdf) has a nice graphic to illustrate it on page 16.